martijnboland/apptext/website/docs/authorization.md

 AppText has two authorization modes:
 - **full access** to API, Admin interface and all Apps based on the ASP.NET Core host application configuration in Startup.cs;
-- **read-only access** to the REST and GraphQL API's based on an [api key](apikeys) that is created with the Admin interface for a single app.
+- **read-only access** to the REST and GraphQL API's based on an [API key](api-keys) that is created with the Admin interface for a single app.

 That's it.
 No users, no roles, no groups.

 This page covers full-access authorization via the host application.
-See [Api Key authorization](apikeys) how to configure read-only API access.
+See [API key authorization](api-keys) how to configure read-only API access.

 ## Authorization via ASP.NET Core host application